 Augusta offers 4 elementary schools located in neighborhood settings, serving the Kindergarten through 6th-grade students of their surrounding residents, with three of the schools offer specialized delivery services to meet the needs of all students.
 In 2006, a new Cony High School was built with a floor plan that spans 184,000 square feet and includes 56 classrooms, along with three regulation size basketball courts, an acoustically designed auditorium with an occupancy of 950, a courtyard and a food court.
 The new school was built alongside the city's existing Capitol Area Vocational Center, which provides hands-on learning opportunities for students throughout the capital communities.
 The shared campus now houses students in grades 7-12.

-An hour to the mountains and hour to the coast, Maine's capital has a lot to offer those seeking a safe and stimulating community for living, working and raising a family.
+An hour to the mountains and an hour to the coast, Maine's capital has a lot to offer those seeking a safe and stimulating community for living, working and raising a family.